Hon. Harold R. Tyler Chair in Law and Technology

 The professorship is named for the 25th President of the United States, William McKinley, a member of the Albany Law School Class of 1867.
 It was established to expand and maintain excellence and leadership in Government Law and Public Policy.
 The recipient of the professorship must have a distinguished record of achievement, including a national reputation for research and publication excellence in the area of law and public policy.

-Gov. George E. Pataki Professorship in International Commercial Law
+Gov. George E. Pataki Distinguished Professorship in International Commercial Law

 Peter H. Halewood